COVID-19: German states demand April lockdown extension | DW | 21.03.2021

 The remaining curbs are set to last until the end of March.
 On Monday, Chancellor Angela Merkel is due to meet with state leaders to decide how to proceed.

-But with cases rising — 13,733 new infections recorded on Sunday — the worst-hit areas may soon have to reimpose restrictions and order shops to close again.
+But with cases rising — 13,733 new infections recorded on Sunday — the worst-hit areas may soon have to reimpose restrictions, described as applying the emergency brake.

 The head of the Chancellery, Helge Braun, appeared to downplay concerns about a further extension.